Hugh Ferris (presenter): Career

-Ferris has a weekly football podcast called Set Piece Menu with football commentator Steve Wyeth, football journalist Rory Smith and former England international Andy Hinchcliffe, in which the four debate a single issue within association football over food.
+Ferris has a weekly football podcast called Set Piece Menu with football commentator Steven Wyeth, football journalist Rory Smith and former England international Andy Hinchcliffe, in which the four debate a single issue within association football over food.
 The podcast was nominated for Podcast of the Year at the 2018 Football Supporters Federation awards.

 Ferris was co-writer for footballer Nedum Onuoha’s autobiography “Kicking Back”, released in May 2022 by Biteback Publishing.

 Personal life

 Ferris has been based in Manchester through choice since working at the 2002 Commonwealth Games.
 He is married to Gemma, who works in supply chain project management.